Vega Star Facts: Alpha Lyrae, the Brightest Star in Lyra

 Our past and future North Star

 Our modern Polaris seems motionless, but it slowly shifts across the sky in a circuit that takes about 26,000 years, giving way to other stars near the north celestial pole.
 This motion is due to the precession of the Earth's axis.
 Around 12,000 BCE, the Paleolithic people observed Vega as the North Star instead of Alpha Ursae Minoris.
-And in the future, by around 13,600, Vega will become the North Star again.
+And in the future, around AD 13,700, Vega will become the North Star again.

 Waymark to the Lyrid meteor shower